snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/snaefellsnes-tour.md

   Minimum Age: 6 years old
   Departure Location: Grundarfjörður Harbour, to the right of where you disembark from your ship/tender Drop-off Location: Grundarfjörður Harbour
-  Duration: Approximately 5 hours
+  Duration: 5 hours
   Inclusions: |
         English-speaking Tour Guide

         Entrance Fee to the Maritime Museum in Hellissandur

         Free Wi-Fi on the bus
-  Group Size: Up to 59 people on the bus
+  Group Size: Up to 49 people on the bus
   Distance Driven: 145 km/ 90 mi
 bokun_id: 833852
 ---